As Steve Pafford doesn’t release his new album, the journalist and author gives a rundown of the songs that have shaped his life.

 “Well I’ve been thinking about this question, and it’s gonna be a controversial choice.
 There’s very few songs I’ve turned my back on over the course of time but I would find it really difficult to sit down and listen to Heroes isolated from its parent album.
 It was lovely that of all the Bowie songs that charted in Britain after his impactful passing, it became the highest charting, but for me it’s been played to death, and not helped by crapy covers from the likes of the X Factor contestants.

 It’s nice sometimes when I hear something unexpectedly on the radio, an old song from whatever era, that’s always nice, because you hear it in a different context.
 But generally I can’t really listen to many of Bowie’s old records, because you know them too well.
 At some point there will be a sequel to the BowieStyle book though”

 The song that makes me want to dance

 Donna Summer – I Feel Love

 “Probably the most influential song ever released.
 Dance music started right here.
 It’s the sound of the ground… being broken into little pieces everywhere.
 Donna was such an underrated vocalist as well, and it still stands the test of time.
-The Patrick Cowley Megamix from 1982 is literally a vinyl orgasm.”
+The Patrick Cowley Megamix that made it a hit all over again in 1982 is literally a vinyl orgasm.”